Skip to main content

 Updated over 2 weeks ago

-A reflection question allows you to ask a question without marking the chosen answer as right or wrong.
-After answering the question, users can receive general feedback to help them evaluate their own response.
 This type of question is ideal for encouraging users to reflect on a specific topic and supporting the learning process.

 How do I add a reflection question?